dewapathi/dewapathi/README.md

 <details>
 <summary><b>Show details</b></summary>

 <br/>

 - Designed and built a Django REST Framework backend delivering **45+ REST endpoints** across 6 domain modules — accounts, billing, catalog, stats, maf, and common — for a genetics analytics SaaS product.
 - Architected a **strangler-fig migration** using a custom Django database router that splits traffic across a new primary database, read-only legacy production database, and optional read replica.
 - Enabled migration away from legacy infrastructure without requiring application downtime.
-- Built a MySQL-backed **cache-aside layer with a 7-day TTL** for expensive statistical aggregations, avoiding the need for an additional Redshift dependency.
+- Built a MySQL-backed **cache-aside layer with a 7-day TTL** for expensive statistical aggregations.
 - Implemented **AWS Cognito JWT authentication with JWKS token verification** plus custom API-key gateway middleware.
 - Engineered a **multi-region Stripe billing system** supporting separate AU and USA merchant accounts through a provider/factory abstraction.
 - Containerized the application using Docker and deployed it to **AWS ECS Fargate**.